tombentley/alabama/source/com/github/tombentley/alabama/serialized-form.md

 ## Objects with identity

-For objects we can add an extra "#" key to encode the identity:
+For Ceylon instances which get serialized as JSON objects we can add an extra "#" key to encode the identity:

     {
       "#": 123,
       "first": "Jane",
       "second": "Doe"
     }

-And when an attribute references an object using its identity (rather than including it as a sub-object) it uses a key ending with a `@`:
+When an attribute references an object using its identity (rather than including it as a sub-object) it uses a key ending with a `@`.
+So if John's manager is Jane we might end up with this:

     {
       "#": 124,